Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • First Home Owner Grants and similar government contributions.

 For Kiwibuyers, the most common genuine savings issue is family financial assistance —parents in NZ helping with a deposit.
-The funds are welcomed by lenders, butthey don’t satisfy the genuine savings test on their own.
+The funds are welcomed by lenders, but they don’t satisfy the genuine savings test on their own.
 Pairing gifted funds with KiwiSaver-sourced funds and a smaller pool of savings the buyer has accumulated themselves is usually the cleanest path.

 Using KiwiSaver to Buy a Home in Australia

-How lenders treat KiwiSaver funds
+How Australian lenders treat the released funds

 Using New Zealand Income for an Australian Mortgage